liyunsheng13/BDL/README.md

               --model DeepLab
 ```
 ### Evaluation
 The pre-trained model can be downloaded here [GTA5_deeplab](https://drive.google.com/open?id=1uNIydmPONNh29PeXqCb9MGRAnCWxAu99).
-You can use the pre-trained model or your own model to make atest as following:
+You can use the pre-trained model or your own model to make a test as following:
 ```
 python evaluation.py --restore-from ./snapshots/gta2city \
                      --save /path/to/cityscapes/results